 Age Verification:

-Platforms must contract with third-party vendors to perform age verification checks on all new users, including minors as well as social media users with existing social media accounts.
+Platforms were mandated to contract with third-party vendors to perform age verification checks on all new users, including minors, as well as social media users with existing social media accounts.

-Verification methods include digitized identification cards such as driver’s licenses or any government ID, as well as any commercially reasonable age verification method.
+Verification methods included digitized identification cards such as driver’s licenses or any government ID, as well as any commercially reasonable age verification method.

 Parental Consent:

-For users under 18, platforms must obtain explicit parental consent to open an account.
+For users under 18, platforms must have obtained explicit parental consent to open an account.

 Data Retention:

-Third-party vendors and platforms are prohibited from retaining any identifying information after access to the social media platform has been granted.
+Third-party vendors and platforms were prohibited from retaining any identifying information after access to the social media platform had been granted.

-Violations of this Arkansas law can result in fines of $2,500 per offense, along with court costs and reasonable attorney’s fees, or damages if a minor accesses a social media platform without parental consent.
+Violations of this Arkansas law were meant to result in fines of $2,500 per offense, along with court costs and reasonable attorney’s fees or damages if a minor accesses a social media platform without parental consent.

-The Social Media Safety Act aims to safeguard kids social media usage from potentially harmful effects.
-However critics argue that the Act raises issues related to privacy, censoring free speech online, and enforceability.
+The Social Media Safety Act aimed at safeguarding kids’ social media usage from potentially harmful effects.
+Yet, the critics who argued that the Act raised issues related to privacy and censoring free speech online managed to overthrow this law.

 Age Verification Regulations Around the World